Bonner Bolton Embarrassed By ‘DWTS’ Premiere Incident

 — EntertainmentTonight (@etnow) March 21, 2017

-Bonner Bolton doesn’t deny his chemistry with his partner, telling ET that on the day they first met on his ranch he saw “a fiery redhead” who just took his breath away.
+Bonner Bolton doesn’t deny his chemistry with his partner, telling ET that on the day they first met on his ranch, he saw “a fiery redhead” who just took his breath away.
 But the sizzling couple has denied any inappropriate behavior.

 “Oh gosh,” Burgess told People after crotch-gate.